m-labs/artiq/doc/manual/faq.rst

 Copy the ``examples`` folder from that path into your home or user directory, and start experimenting!

-If you have progressed past this level and would like to see more in-depth code or real-life examples of how other groups have handled running experiments with ARTIQ, see the "Community code" directory on the M-labs `resources page <https://m-labs.hk/experiment-control/resources/>`_.
+On the other hand, if you have progressed past this level and would like to see more in-depth code or real-life examples of how other groups have handled running experiments with ARTIQ, see the "Community code" directory on the M-labs `resources page <https://m-labs.hk/experiment-control/resources/>`_.

 diagnose and fix sequence errors?
 ---------------------------------